Biomarker-Directed Use of Immune Checkpoint Inhibitors for NSCLC

 - Targeted therapy should take priority over immunotherapy for these patients

-- Recognizing the importance of TPS of PD-L1 positivity and TMB is crucial in the selection of appropriate therapy
+- Recognizing the importance of tumor proportion score (TPS) of PD-L1 positivity and TMB is crucial in the selection of appropriate therapy

 Existing biomarkers are imperfect; therefore, research is underway to identify predictive biomarkers beyond tumor PD-L1 expression to aid patient selection for ICI therapy (Figure 1).3-5

-Immune checkpoint inhibition-based therapy is the first-line standard of care for patients with metastatic NSCLC that does not harbor actionable mutations (Figure).2 Regimen selection is based on various factors including PD-L1 expression level, histology, disease symptoms and burden, and toxicity concerns.
+Immune checkpoint inhibition-based therapy is the first-line standard of care for patients with metastatic NSCLC that does not harbor actionable mutations (Figure 3).2 Regimen selection is based on various factors including PD-L1 expression level, histology, disease symptoms and burden, and toxicity concerns.

 References